Klarna Buy Now, Pay Later Review

 Klarna is a buy now, pay later (BNPL) platform that allows consumers to finance everyday purchases.

 Many online businesses and brick-and-mortar retail stores offer Klarna at checkout as a way to break down your purchase into smaller payments.
-The company also offers a one-time-use card that you can use at any online retailers that accept prepaid Visa cards.
+The company also offers a one-time-use card that you can use at any online retailers that accept Visa cards.
 Klarna works primarily through a free mobile app or web browser extension.

-- Can be used almost everywhere: Klarna issues one-time virtual cards so you can make online purchases anywhere that accepts prepaid Visa.
+- Can be used almost everywhere: Klarna issues one-time virtual cards so you can make online purchases anywhere that accepts Visa.

 - Best for digital-savvy borrowers with less-than-stellar credit and disciplined spending habits: If you aren’t comfortable using a mobile app or browser extension, Klarna could be frustrating.
 Otherwise, shoppers who can restrain themselves from overspending and don’t qualify for a 0% intro APR credit card might want to give Klarna a try.